unicodefreak/log2ban/README.md

 collected for batch blocking (see "Blocking Lists").

 Log2ban is limited to operating on websever's access log in the realtime, and is not intended to be used as archived log analyser.
-A firewall system must be used to actually ban an attacker.
+A firewall system must be used to actually ban an attacker (iptables + ipset, in the example above).

 The script reads access log in the realtime, using 'tail -n 1 -f' or similar command, as specified in the configuration.
 If command sends EOF, log2ban will terminate.
 If command will stop writing log records to the